percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 **Expected behavior (both):**
 - Backup and restore controllers list ClusterSync CRs with `spec.clusterName` matching the cluster.
 If any has `status.state ∈ {pending, initialSync, replicating, paused}`, the request is rejected (extends existing concurrent backup/restore prevention from K8SPSMDB-1643).
-- Backups and restores are allowed only when no ClusterSync CR targets the cluster, or when the CR's `status.state=finalized` (terminal -- PCSM has stopped).
+- Backups and restores are allowed only when no ClusterSync CR targets the cluster, or when the CR's `status.state=finalized` (terminal, PCSM has stopped).

 **Why block backups for the full lifecycle (not just initial sync):** PBM holds the backup cursor open while a backup runs.
-With PCSM continuously applying source writes onto the target, that cursor pins WiredTiger history aggressively and on-disk usage can grow unbounded for the duration of the backup -- on top of PBM and PCSM contending for the oplog.
+With PCSM continuously applying source writes onto the target, that cursor pins WiredTiger history aggressively and on-disk usage can grow unbounded for the duration of the backup, on top of PBM and PCSM contending for the oplog.
 The risk is the same in `initialSync`, `replicating`, and `paused` states.

 **Why block restores for the full lifecycle:** A restore writes the full dataset onto the target, which conflicts with PCSM continuously applying source change-stream events.
 There is no safe interleave.

-**Recommended workflow if a backup or restore is needed during an active migration:** delete the ClusterSync CR first (tears down PCSM), perform the operation, then -- only for restores or if continuing migration -- re-create the ClusterSync CR to restart from a fresh initial sync.
+**Recommended workflow if a backup or restore is needed during an active migration:** delete the ClusterSync CR first (tears down PCSM), perform the operation, then (only for restores or if continuing migration) re-create the ClusterSync CR to restart from a fresh initial sync.

 ### 8.5 Source URI Changed During Active Replication